What are the three scrum roles?

 They serve the product owner by helping them better understand and communicate value, to manage the backlog, help them plan the work with the team and break down that work to deliver the most effective learning.
 Serving the development team, the scrum master helps them self-organize, focus on outcomes, get to a “done increment,” and manage blockers.
 The scrum master also serves the organization at large, helping them understand what scrum is and create an environment that supports scrum.

 The scrum master focuses on:

 - Empiricism - A fundamental for scrum and agile approaches the idea that the best way of planning is to do work and learn from it.
-Empirical process is not easy and requires the scrum master to coach the scrum team on breaking down work, describing clear outcomes and reviewing those outcomes.
+The empirical process is not easy and requires the scrum master to coach the scrum team on breaking down work, describing clear outcomes, and reviewing those outcomes.

 - Values - Scrum defines 5 values of courage, focus, commitment, respect, and openness not because they are nice to have, but because they create an environment of physiological safety and trust.
 This environment is necessary for agility to thrive.
 Following the values is the responsibility of everyone in the scrum team, but the scrum master takes an active role in encouraging and reminding everyone of the importance of those values.

-The scrum master serves the product owner in sprint planning and sprint reviews ensuring that value is clearly being described and direction set.
+The scrum master serves the product owner in sprint planning and sprint reviews, ensuring that value is clearly being described and direction set.
 They serve the development team in the daily scrum by ensuring that work is happening and that blockers are being removed.
-They also take responsibility for blockers that are outside of the the teams ability to resolve.
-The scrum master ensures that every opportunity to improve is made transparent to the scrum team and the retrospective has a clear set of outcomes that can be executed on.
+They also take responsibility for blockers that are outside of the team's ability to resolve.
+The scrum master ensures that every opportunity to improve is made transparent to the scrum team and the retrospective has a clear set of outcomes that can be executed.

 Get started with agile scrum roles